• Skip to primary navigation

 • Review options to apply open innovation for product development for a large pharmaceutical firm.

-• Analyze and identify the metrics for assessing the business value of an emerging technology.
+• Analyze and identify the metrics for assessing the value of an emerging technology.

 FOX_Formal_Red_White-300x125